 2020-2021 Violence is Preventable (VIP) Webinar Training Series

-Over the 2020-2021 financial year, BCSTH will be delivering a series of training webinars to support VIP sites.
-Webinars will focus on supporting VIP Programs in schools, considerations for delivering the VIP program remotely during COVID-19 and more.
-As they become available, webinar recordings will be added below:
+Over the 2020-2021 financial year, BCSTH developed and delivered an 8-part webinar series to support VIP sites.
+Webinars focused on supporting VIP Programs in schools, considerations for delivering the VIP program remotely during COVID-19, tips and strategies for delivering VIP curriculum topics to different age groups, and working with marginalized communities.
+To access the webinar recordings, click here.

 Violence is Preventable (VIP) Online Training